efmomoh/capstone-react-redux-metrics-webapp/README.md

 ## Acknowledgements

-I would love to Acknowledge [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for providing the UI platform on which the project was built.
+I would like to express my heartfelt gratitude and acknowledge the invaluable contributions of [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) in providing the exceptional UI platform upon which our project was built.
+Nelson's expertise and design prowess have not only added a touch of elegance to our project but also significantly enhanced its user experience.
+His attention to detail, creativity, and dedication to crafting an outstanding user interface have been instrumental in making our project a success.
+We are truly fortunate to have collaborated with such a talented and skilled individual, and we extend our sincere thanks to Nelson for his remarkable work.

 ## 📝 License